deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 > </details>

-> Table 6 compares the video captioning performance of BLIP-3-Video with other state-of-the-art models on MSVD-Caption, MSRVTT-Caption, and Mira-Cap datasets, showing BLIP-3-Video's superior performance despite its smaller size and fewer visual tokens.
+> Table 6 compares the video captioning performance of BLIP-3-Video against other state-of-the-art models on MSVD-Caption, MSRVTT-Caption, and Mira-Cap datasets, using 8 frames per video and VideoChatGPT's LLM for evaluation.

 </details>